 As in the closed economy setting, a firm chooses whether or not to produce, and the level of quality for each market.
 The firm now has the option to export.
 There is a positive cost to exporting, so not all firms choose to export.
-A firm that exports sets different levels of quality and different prices for the domestic and the foreign markets.19.
-The delivery cost of a unit with cost c to country l is $\tau^l c$.20 Let $p^l(c)$ and $q^l(c)$ and $q^l(c)$ respectively.
-The example, in Arkolakis et. al. (2010, 2012a, 2012b) the authors show that in a very broad class of trade models, welfare gains from trade are limited.
-However, in all the models considered, competition does not affect the scope for quality differentiation.
+A firm that exports sets different levels of quality and different prices for the domestic and the foreign markets.18.
+The delivery cost of a unit with cost c to country l is $\tau^l c$.19 Let $p^l(c)$ and $q^l(c)$ be the domestic level of the profit maximizing price and quantity, respectively.
+The operating profits from domestic and foreign sales are given by differentiation.
 Failing to account for this channel and for the fact that competition can raise average quality, may offer an explanation to the suprising results in their work.

-19For empirical evidence on firms setting different levels of quality across export destinations, see Manova and Zhang (2012).

-20 An alternative specification is to consider a per-unit export cost, where the cost of delivering a unit with cost c to country l is $\tau^l + c$.
+$^{^{18}}$ For empirical evidence on firms setting different levels of quality across export destinations, see Manova and Zhang (2012).
+19 An alternative specification is to consider a per-unit export cost, where the cost of delivering a unit with cost c to country l is $\tau^l + c$.
 While we do not report this specification here, the solution is available by the author upon request.